Panoply Performance Laboratory

 Any Size Mirror is a Dictator

-For our first Hitparaden festival of performance art, Panoply Performance Laboratory, in their own words “actualized a framework from their current long-form social performance in progress, Any Size Mirror is a Dictator, a relational opera of refractions and “inaccurate” reflections”.
-Outside in a rainy Copenhagen night, performers Valerie Kuehne, Brian McCorkle and Esther Neff transformed the complex theoretical theorems of their personal libretti into weird, striking images, invloving the audience into micro rituals, performed with everyday objects like a ketchup bottle and a meat tenderizer, ice cubes and paper plates, and made them move about and interact with the performers.
+For our first Hitparaden festival, the Brooklyn/New Yor based performance company Panoply Performance Laboratory, in their own words “actualized a framework from their current long-form social performance in progress, Any Size Mirror is a Dictator, a relational opera of refractions and “inaccurate” reflections”.
+Performing outside on a rainy night in Copenhagen, Valerie Kuehne, Brian McCorkle and Esther Neff transformed the complex theoretical theorems of their personal libretti into weird, striking images, involving the audience into micro rituals, performed with everyday objects like a ketchup bottle and a meat tenderizer, ice cubes and paper plates, and made them move about and interact with the performers.
 Soaking plaster bandages in rain puddles, a white hollow object the size of a human head was carefully produced and then unceremoniously carried away.
 All this was accompanied by a very specific PPL music, blending repetitious chords with a wholly individual, rhythmic, a capella style of singing.
-Panoply Performance Laboratory, the then Brooklyn based space for social, theoretical and aesthetic experimentation, is one of the most exciting voices on the performance scene then and still today.
+Panoply Performance Laboratory, once a space for social, theoretical and aesthetic experimentation, still a loose network of unusually smart and friendly performers, is one of the most exciting voices on the millenial performance scene.

 About the Artists